sbohfm/sbohfm/README.md

 ⦾ See, I **want** to keep some **collaborative work** public and here and there, but chances **could be** I'm currently working in some equally important things right now.
 Like internship or academic research.
 Either way, I'm the most *available to work for you* I might ever be in my carrer tho.
 Who knows, that's your chance.

-⦾ Anyway, I have a [Repl](https://replit.com/@sbohfm) too, as notebook for all things mildly interesting (for me), and mostly related to coding.
+⦾ Anyway, I have a [Repl](https://replit.com/@sbohfm) too, notes about all things mildly interesting (for me), and mostly related to coding.
 This is the place you want to go to find study notes, small projects, prototypes and drafts I might've forgotten.
 Small honest work.

 ⦾ On the other hand, this Github is the place where big stuff will live: guided, open source projects, event-related-tech / contests / challenges or relevant pieces from the said notebook!
 Hopefully everything stays more coherent this way...